Makaveli1O/C-_bookhub/README.md

   - Jozef Mihale
   - Samuel Líška
 - **Assignment :** Develop a digital platform for the company called "BookHub", a company that sells books of various genres.
 The platform should facilitate easy browsing and purchase of books, letting customers sort and filter by authors, publishers, and genres.
 After customers create accounts, they should be able to review their purchase history, rate books, and make wishlists.
 Administrators should have privileges to update book details, manage user accounts, and regulate book prices.
+- **Additional Functionality :** Create multiple book store (branches), where each book store has its own manager that is responsible for managing stock (books).
+Orders should also be modified to adhere to this new functionality.

 ## Table of Contents